-Our agreement with As amended in June 2023, the Farmer Mac Facility provides for bond issuances up to an aggregate amount of \$225.0 million (the "Farmer Mac Facility") by May 31, 2023 December 31, 2026, after which, Farmer Mac has no obligation to purchase additional bonds under this facility.
+As amended, in June 2023, the our agreement with Federal Agricultural Mortgage Corporation ("Farmer Mac Facility Mac") currently provides for bond issuances up to an aggregate amount of \$225.0 million (the "Farmer Mac Facility") by December 31, 2026, after which Farmer Mac has no obligation to purchase additional bonds under this facility.
 To date, we have issued aggregate bonds of approximately \$100.1 million under the Farmer Mac Facility.